 These solutions are almost always driven by a desire to create a more flexible and agile organization.

 The number one driver of digital transformation is to ‘streamline operations, internal efficiency and process management.’
 Executives and decision makers are constantly looking for ways to change their structures to allow for a more modern and efficient workplace.

-Take Impact Networking’s vDesk as an example.
+Take Impact Networking’s vDesk as an example (it’s what we know best!).
 The solution offers a cloud-based virtual desktop which can be accessed via browser, client, or mobile app.
 Once the user is logged in, they have access to everything as though they were in the office as usual—apps, data, desktop; it’s all there.

 Such is the popularity of a solution like this, working remotely—known as telecommuting—has exploded in popularity.
-It’s estimated that 70% of professionals work remotely at least once a week, with 53% working remotely for at least half of a typical working week.
+It’s estimated that 70% of professionals work remotely at least once a week

 The flexibility of solutions like WaaS is a key part of a solid digital transformation strategy, and it’s a trend that is unlikely to slow down anytime soon.